 Locations related interactions

-New Location creation: There is no specific constraint related to the creation of a new location in the knowledge base.
+New location creation: There is no specific constraint related to the creation of a new location in the knowledge base.

-Mark the Location as changed: All the source links and the target links of the concerned location will be marked as changed.
+Mark the location as changed: All the source links and the target links of the concerned location will be marked as changed.
 This leads to the creation of a report on each source and tagret links of the location.

 Move the location: This concerns the modification of technical information leading to localize the concerned location.
 In this case, there is no semantic change; the connector component must be able to recalculate the new technical information to localize the concerned location.